badjeff/zmk-adns9800-driver/README.md

 };
 ```

-Now enable the driver config in your `<shield>.config` file (read the Kconfig file to find out all possible options):
+Enable the driver config in your `<shield>.config` file (read the Kconfig file to find out all possible options):

 ```conf
 CONFIG_SPI=y